solvexia/solvexia-api-docs/processes/processes.md

 ## Get a list of process runs

-Returns a list of all process runs for a specific process.
+Returns a list of process runs for a process.

 ```apacheconfig
 GET /v1/processes/{processId}/processruns